-When comparing gutter types, there are two primary categories for homeowners to consider — material and shape.
-These two factors will dictate the longevity of your gutter system, its curb appeal and the overall cost.
+When comparing gutter types, there are two primary categories for homeowners to consider — material and type (or shape).
+These two factors will dictate the longevity and durability of your gutter system, its curb appeal and the overall cost.

 K-Style gutters are the most common gutter shape and can be found on most homes in the U.S. Their shape closely resembles the appearance of crown molding — an appealing choice with high curb appeal for many homeowners.
 K-styles can also hold more rainwater compared to other shapes of similar widths, making them an ideal choice for homes in rainy climates.
 These gutters come in a range of materials and colors, and are easy to install, creating a seamless end product that will protect most any home.

 Half-Round Gutters are an inexpensive alternative to K-style gutters and can be a beautiful feature on many historic and traditional home styles.
 Half-rounds can move and drain water more efficiently than their K-style counterparts, but not handle as large a volume.
 For homeowners in areas with less frequent rain in search of a unique, traditional-style gutter, half-rounds might be an ideal solution.